vicontiveros00/vics-cv/index.md

 A full-stack online course accompanied by mentors and a thriving community of developers.<br>
 Some topics covered include (but not limited to):
   - Intermediate JavaScript
-  - Building web app in React framework
+  - Building web apps in React framework
   - Building an API with Express.js
 <br><br>